rj-price/Maei/exp/AllFusAnalysis-Chap3/R/AnalysisCandidateEffectorSets.md

 ### Candidate effector cluster distribution in Fo. fsp. cubense

-Now I have my overall heatmap, I want to look at some of the fsp in more detail - particularly those for which we have multiple races available.
-I subset my metadata, searched for all caseses that did not match the regex “Fo.\_fsp.\_cubense” and dropped them from the tree using the `drop.tip` function.
-I the reconstructed my tree using just the Foc tef phylo and foc effector profiles.
+Now I have my overall heatmap, I want to look at some of the fsp in more detail, including the TEF phylogeny data - particularly those for which we have multiple races available.
+I subset my metadata, searched for all cases that did not match the regex “Fo.\_fsp.\_cubense” and dropped them from the tree using the `drop.tip` function.
+I the reconstructed my tree using just the Foc tef phylo and foc effector profiles using the gheatmap package from ggtree.

 ``` r
 # ---- subset foc metadata ---- #